-The assistance programs are private and confidential, and most of them provide prescription medications free of charge to eligible families and individuals.
+The assistance programs are private and the applications are confidential.
+Most of them provide either generic or more expensive brand name prescription medications free of charge to eligible families and individuals.
+Some of the drug companies may not offer free medications, but instead they will provide a a reduced price to the patient.
 While help is primarily offered for the uninsured, unemployed and those with a limited income, there is also aid available to others as well.
-Depending on your need, the medicine may not be free, but it will be heavily discounted.

 The first step you need to take is to see if you qualify for free or discounted prescription drug medications.
-You can inquire into the programs by calling a pharmaceutical company or ask your doctor or pharmacist.
-If you qualify you then need to determine if the medications you need are available under a Patient Assistance Program.
+You can inquire into the programs by calling a pharmaceutical company or ask your doctor or local pharmacist.
+If you qualify you then need to determine if the medications you need are available under a Patient Assistance Program as there are many drug companies that offer them.
 Many doctors can notify you of eligibility requirements and what is covered.
 Or contact one of the drug companies below.

 While anyone in the United States (even non citizens) can participate in the discounted medication programs, only U.S. citizens are qualified to apply for free medications.
+Others, such as immigrants or refugees, may be given a discount instead.
 If you are eligible for aid, the databases available will show you a report listing each medication available, whether it is free or discounted, and other data.

-Once you choose to participate in an assistance program, you will need to answer questions in regards to your current insurance coverage, income and household assets.
+Once you choose to participate in a Patient Assistance Program, you will need to answer questions in regards to your current insurance coverage, income and household assets.
 Both you and your physician must sign the application form(s) needed for the programs.
-You must then send them to each pharmaceutical company for it to be approved by them and in order for you to be eligible to receive the medications.
+You must then send them to each pharmaceutical company for it to be approved by them.
+All of these steps need to be completed in order for you to be eligible to receive the medications.
 The application process is fairly straightforward.

 The prescription drug manufacturer may decide to send the medication(s) directly to the patient's home, your local pharmacy, or the physician's office.
-The way the medicine is delivered will vary depending on the medication, program, or drug company that you are dealing with.
+The way the medicine is delivered will vary depending on the medication that is needed, the program being offered, or drug company that you are dealing with.

 Most drug companies offer some type of help to those that qualify.
 There are a variety of patient assistance programs that may be available to the needy.
+Find more details on how to apply below.
 They provide free medications, prescriptions, and more.
 For example, some of the leading programs include, but are not limited to:

 Abbot offers free medications to people who are experiencing a financial hardship.
-The Abbott prescription assistance program helps tens of thousands of patients per year and provides numerous medications free of charge.
+The Abbott prescription assistance program helps tens of thousands of patients per year.
+Even if a patient is not qualified they may still be provided a discount on what they need.
+The company provides numerous medications free of charge.

 Eli Lilly has increased the income cutoff for its Lily Cares assistance program so more families can get free prescription drugs.
+This pharmaceutical company also works closely with non-profits to provide support to households living in poverty.
 Millions of dollars worth of items are distributed to the low income and uninsured every year.
 Learn more.